 If you didn’t already know that exotic floors were actually a thing, you do now!
 These type of floors carry a dark and rich tone, giving off the same vibe as dark stained wood floors with their expensive and luxurious look and feel.
 Unlike most dark stained floors though, engineered exotic flooring is easy to clean and maintain which is a bonus!

 They are quite famously found in flats, apartments and commercial premises.
-Our personal favourite is the Kahrs Original World Collection Jarrah Sydney.
+Our personal favourite is the Kahrs flooring range.
 It boasts many distinctive colours and takes advantage of the red sand tones and dark cherry tones too!

 Interior Tip: Use warm and neutral colour tones to bring out the tones and overall design of exotic flooring.